eichblatt/deadstream/OperatingInstructions.md

 ## Connecting to Wifi

 The Time Machine screen will come on when power is connected to the Raspberry Pi.
-When the Time Machine is powered up, if will prompt you to select a Wifi name and input the passkey.
+When the Time Machine is powered up, it will prompt you to select a Wifi name and input the passkey.

 ### Selecting the Wifi
 Turning the "year" knob will change which Wifi name will be displayed in red.